gourav-gagan/todo-app/README.md

 ## Things I learned

+- Send requests using web browser
+- Create a server that listens to requests using expressjs
-- Connection to mongodb database
+- Connection to mongodb database using mongoose
-- CRUD operations on database
+- CRUD operations on database with axios
 - Client Side rendering
 - Basic script-jacking protection using sanitize-html
 - Heroku deployement